 Two of the most popular options in restorative cosmetic dentistry today are Veneers and Lumineers.

 Both Veneers and Lumineers are made of thin, durable porcelain material and both can provide natural looking, long lasting results when prepared by an experienced, competent dentist.
-In order to determine which option is best for you, Dr. O'Neal will consider a variety of circumstances, which include your unique dental history, your overall health, your personal desires and expectations, and her professional understanding of how your final results will meet your needs.
+In order to determine which option is best for you, your dentist will consider a variety of circumstances, which include your unique dental history, your overall health, your personal desires and expectations, and their professional understanding of how your final results will meet your needs.

 A Restorative Benefit to Veneers